The Diesel Page 6.5L Turbo Diesel

 New in this book is a discussion about custom turbochargers and their effect on performance - with chassis dyno and Pull-Off performance tests to support what you read here.
 I expect turbocharger selection will become more important in the near term in defining the power potential of the 6.5L Turbo Diesel.

 The final five articles contained in this book collectively explain how to overcome the primary hurdles when converting from electronic fuel injection to mechanical fuel injection.
 When combining this information with a set of injector fuel lines, throttle pedal assembly, throttle cable & brackets and DB2-4911 fuel injection pump, you'll be able to make the switch and perhaps improve reliability.
-These five articles are not a step-by-step guide to completing an EFI-MFI conversion, but they will provide answers to the biggest questions.
+These five articles are not a step-by-step guide to completing an electronic to mechanical fuel injection conversion, but they will provide solutions for the biggest challenges.
 We've been involved in several of these conversions, so we encourage you to contact us to help fill in the blanks as you work through a conversion.

 All of us here at The Diesel Page hope you enjoy this book, and perhaps more importantly, hope you learn how to improve your 6.5 in any or all areas you feel your truck or Suburban needs improvement in.
 We want to see you succeed!
 TDP

 Note: This volume is available separately.
-Please see the Member's Area page to see what articles are currently online and available to current Option A or B subscribers.
-Most articles included in this volume are no longer available online and are not included with a subscription.
+Please see the Member's Area page to see what articles are currently online and available to current subscribers.
+Many of the articles included in this volume are no longer available online.

 Buying a Used GM 6.5L Diesel

 What Year 6.5 is best?
 What to look for?